Schr3da/godot-rust-tutorials/README.md

 # godot-rust-tutorials
 This is a tutorial project showing how to use the Rust Programming Language with Godot Game Engine

-Video materials associated with this tutorial project can be found under my youtube channel:
+Video materials associated with this tutorial project can be found under my youtube channel https://www.youtube.com/user/schr3da

 ## Assets